 Biography

-Ming Su is currently employed as an Associate Professor at the Research Center for Eco-Environmental Science, Chinese Academy of Sciences (RCEES, CAS), Beijing.
+Ming Su is currently employed as a Professor at the Research Center for Eco-Environmental Science, Chinese Academy of Sciences (RCEES, CAS), Beijing.
 His research focuses on water quality problems in drinking water bodies, with a focus on harmful algal blooms and associated taste & odor problems.
 Prior to this, He spent 6 years to complete his doctoral degree at RCEES, the research area was algal induced water quality problems in drinking water bodies.
 After the PhD, he was awarded a 2-year postdoctoral position in RCEES, for a specific project to investigate ecological niche identification, regulation and control strategies for odor-producing cyanobacteria in Miyun Reservoir, China.
 He was subsequently employed as an Assistant Professor till Jan.
 2019 at RCEES, CAS.

 Education